×

 What do expats in Numazu appreciate most about the local culture?

 "Expats in Numazu, often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the strong sense of community and the locals' willingness to help others, which can make settling into a new country much easier.
 The traditional Japanese festivals and events that take place in Numazu are another aspect of the culture that expats enjoy, as they provide a unique insight into Japanese history and customs.
 The local cuisine, particularly the fresh seafood, is another highlight for many expats.
 Additionally, the natural beauty of Numazu, with its stunning views of Mount Fuji and the Suruga Bay, is highly appreciated.
-The city's cleanliness and safety are also frequently mentioned by expats as positive aspects of living in Numazu," wrote a member in Numazu.
+The city's cleanliness and safety are also frequently mentioned by expats as positive aspects of living in Numazu," remarked one expat living in Numazu, Japan.

 What do expats find most challenging?